sbugert/react-native-admob/README.md

 In order to use this library, you have to link it to your project first.
 There's excellent documentation on how to do this in the [React Native Docs](https://facebook.github.io/react-native/docs/linking-libraries-ios.html#content).

+Alternatively for iOS you can install the library with CocoaPods by adding a line to your `Podfile`;

+    pod 'react-native-admob', path: '../node_modules/react-native-admob'

 ### iOS

 For iOS you will have to add the [Google Mobile Ads SDK](https://developers.google.com/admob/ios/quick-start#import_the_mobile_ads_sdk) to your Xcode project.